dmumtaz/ugmqa/README.md

-# Non-Intrusive Deep Learning based Perceptual Audio Quality Assessment for User-Generated Content
+# Non-Intrusive Perceptual Audio Quality Assessment for User-Generated Content Using Deep Learning
 The repository provides the code for predicting the quality of user generated multimedia audio.
 The IIT-JMU-UGM Audio Dataset is a repository consisting of audio clips extracted from various sources and degraded by real-world distortions.
 The quality assessment algorithm first extracts the vital features from the sound track and then employs a stacked GRU architecture for training the model.